 Acute sinusitis typically goes away on its own in seven to 10 days.
 If it lasts longer, your doctor may prescribe antibiotics.
+Your doctor may also perform an allergy test if they suspect your sinusitis is a result of allergies.

-Decongestant sprays and drops may relieve your symptoms for a short time.
-But Dr. Benninger says to use them sparingly or avoid them altogether because of the danger of “rebound congestion.”
-That’s congestion that comes back after you stop taking them — leaving you with a new problem to treat.
+“Use them sparingly or avoid them altogether because of the danger of rebound congestion,” warns Dr. Benninger.
+“Rebound congestion is congestion that comes back after you stop taking them and leaves you with a new problem to treat.”

 Decongestant sprays not working as well as you hoped?
 You may also benefit from nasal irrigation like a Neti pot, which rinses pollutants out of nasal tissue.
 Fill this small teapot-shaped kettle with fluid, tilt your head and insert the sprout into each nostril.
 This helps clean out your nasal passages.

 Make sure you pour filtered water into your Neti pot and always clean and disinfect it after each use to avoid infection.